Double Smoked Ham with Maple-Mustard Glaze

 Smoked Glazed Ham:

-- Place the ham on a rack in a baking dish and squeeze over the juice the lemon.
+- Place the ham on a wire rack set inside a baking dish or foil pan.
+Squeeze the juice of one orange over the top.

-- Add 3 cups of hot water to the baking dish and an internal temp probe into the ham and set it for 130°F. Put into the smoker
+- Pour about 3 cups of hot water into the pan to help regulate heat and moisture.
+Insert an internal thermometer probe into the thickest part of the ham and set the alarm for 130°F.

 - Place all the glaze ingredients into a small saucepan and stir over a medium heat for around 15 minutes until the sugars have all dissolved and the glaze has thickened.